5 Wine Flaws That Can Actually Be Very Good

 Using Oxidation as a Benefit

-Many white wines in France’s Jura region, known as sous voile wines, use this technique.
-This includes the region’s complex and delicious signature wine, Vin Jaune.
-This is also used for Oloroso styles of Sherry, as well as Tawny Port, Madeira, Rancio Sec, and some old-school white Riojas.
+Many white wines in France’s Jura region, known as “sous voile” wines, utilize this technique.
+This includes the region’s complex and delicious signature wine, Vin Jaune, which shares this trait with Oloroso styles of Sherry, as well as Tawny Port, Madeira, Rancio Sec, and some old-school white Riojas.

 Many orange wines use oxygen exposure during the skin-contact stage in open-top fermenters.